Tech Accelerator

 What is IT/OT convergence?

 The idea of technological convergence isn't new.
-By allowing different technologies to integrate and interoperate efficiently as a single cohesive system, businesses can generally improve efficiency, reduce errors, cut costs, enhance workflows and gain competitive advantages.
+By enabling different technologies to integrate and interoperate efficiently as a single cohesive system, businesses can improve efficiency, reduce errors, cut costs, enhance workflows and gain measurable competitive advantages.

 Enterprise IT has long been a focus of convergence efforts, bringing often-disparate data center technologies together and supporting seamless interoperation.
-One example of convergence is the appearance of IT converged infrastructure -- later evolving into hyper-converged infrastructure.
-These developments merge traditionally separate servers, storage, networking and management tools into a single, cohesive, centrally managed product.
+One example of convergence is the appearance of IT converged infrastructure -- later evolving into hyperconverged infrastructure.
+These developments merge traditionally separate servers, storage, networking and management tools into a single, cohesive, singularly deployed and centrally managed product.

-The idea of IT/OT convergence seeks to bring physical (OT) equipment and devices into the digital (IT) realm.
+The idea of IT/OT convergence seeks to bring physical -- OT -- equipment and devices into the digital -- IT -- realm.
 This is possible because of advances such as machine-to-machine communication, as well as the introduction of sophisticated IoT sensors and actuators that can be fitted to physical equipment.
-These devices can employ wireless communication over standardized networking protocols to communicate the relevant data from each physical system back to a central server for monitoring and analysis.
-The results of that analysis can then be passed back to the physical system to allow more autonomous operation, enhance accuracy, benefit maintenance and improve uptime.
+These devices can employ wireless communication over standardized networking protocols, such as TCP/IP, to communicate the relevant data from each physical system back to a central server for monitoring and analysis.
+The results of that analysis can then be passed back to the physical system to enable more autonomous operation, enhance accuracy, benefit maintenance and improve uptime.

 Consider how this affects everyday technologies, such as vehicles.
-The addition of sensors, actuators and standardized communication allows a vehicle to pass real-time position, movement and condition data back to a collection point for analysis.
-At the same time, instructions and real-time data -- such as traffic and weather -- can be passed to the vehicle.
+The addition of sensors, actuators and standardized communication enables a vehicle to pass real-time position, movement and condition data back to a collection point for analysis.
+At the same time, instructions and real-time data, such as traffic and weather, can be passed to the vehicle.
 This can help a human driver make better driving decisions, such as finding alternate routes or servicing the vehicle before breakdowns occur.
-But this kind of IT/OT convergence is also the underpinning of autonomous (self-driving) vehicle technology.
+But this kind of IT/OT convergence is also the underpinning of autonomous vehicle, also known as self-driving vehicle, technology.

 IT/OT convergence steps